Need help with your Discussion

 Define and discuss each type of managed care organization (MCO)—health maintenance organization (HMO), preferred provider organization (PPO), and point of sale (POS).

-Explain the positive and negative aspects, respectively, of managed care organization from the provider’s point of view—a physician and a healthcare facility—and from a patient’s point of view.
+Explain the positive and negative aspects of managed care organization from the provider’s point of view—a physician and a healthcare facility—and from a patient’s point of view.

 For physicians or healthcare providers, managed care has the advantage of reduced roles because they are assigned to specific clients.
 It also presents an opportunity for specialization because physicians only provide specific care for particular clients.
 The disadvantage is that managed care offers physicians or doctors minimal incentive because clients in a particular network pay fixed amounts.
 Sometimes, certain physicians with a good reputation may be overworked, while others (especially those new in the network) might receive fewer clients.
 This is because subscribers are the ones with the responsibility of selecting their preferred physician or care provider.
-For the patients, the advantage of managed care is the ability to reduce the cost of care.
+For the patients, the advantage of managed care is the ability to reduce the cost.
 Patients often receive accredited and approved care because most managed care organizations only employ qualified and highly-skilled professionals.
-The downside, on the other hand, is the presence of doctor restrictions for patients as well as the absence of specialty care.
+On the other hand, the downside is doctor restrictions for patients and the absence of specialty care.
 There is also the chance of patients receiving unapproved care.

 Explain the three types of incentives for providers for efficiency in the delivery of healthcare services.
 Explain who bears the financial risk—the provider, the patient, or the managed care organization.

 Unquestionably, incentives can assist providers in increasing their efficiency, commitment, and effort.
 They may include non-monetary and monetary incentives, which might be applied to individual providers, consumers, and institutions.
-For example, insurance companies can incentivize their physicians and healthcare providers by implementing pay-for-performance, discounts on insurance premiums, as well as annual bonuses (Abduljawad & Al-Assaf, 2011).
+For example, insurance companies can incentivize their physicians and healthcare providers by implementing pay-for-performance, discounts on insurance premiums, and annual bonuses (Abduljawad & Al-Assaf, 2011).

-Offer your recommendations, to accept or decline, for patients considering managed care health plans, with your rationale for each.
+Offer your recommendations to accept or decline patients considering managed care health plans, with your rationale for each.

 References